 - There are plenty of restaurants in the area, but you can also bring your own food to cut down your expenses.
 However, there are “carinderias” offering Batangas delicacies like bulalo, lomi, and “goto”; don’t pass up a chance to try them.

 - Bring your own camping gear and equipment if you plan to pitch a tent or two.

 - Keep the place clean.
 Practice proper garbage disposal.

 If You Have More Time and Budget

 - Batangas is also famous for its mountain peaks.
 If you are into hiking, Mt.
 Daguldul and Mt.
 Hugom are two coastal mountains in San Juan, Batangas.
-Some people hike first, and then swim after.
-Others even stay overnight in one of the resorts in Laiya.
+Some people hike first and then swim after.
+Others opt to stay overnight in one of the resorts in Laiya.

 Where to Stay